How to Install Debian 12 on VMware Workstation 17

 Step 19

-In the Debian archive mirror country window, you can select your country for the Network Mirror setting because you can download files faster from servers that are closer to you.
+In the Debian archive mirror country window, you can select your country for the Network Mirror setting.
+After that, you can download files faster from servers closer to you.

 Configuring the Package Manager